5. Built-in Block Classes

 5.5.1.
 Input/Output

-The inputs aux_data and user_id are not used.
+The input user_id is not used.
 The output aux_data is the same as the input aux_data and final is always False.

 When using these blocks, you need to set the OpenAI license key in the environment variable OPENAI_API_KEY.